 In the normal course of business, we are exposed to risks associated with fluctuations in foreign currency exchange rates related to transactions that are denominated in currencies other than our functional currencies, as well as the effects of translating amounts denominated in a foreign currency to the U.S. Dollar as a normal part of our financial reporting process.
 Most of our foreign operations have the U.S. Dollar as their functional currency, however, one of our China facilities utilize the Renminbi (RMB), which results in recognition of translation adjustments included as a component of other comprehensive income (loss).
-Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign currency risk, except for certain equipment purchases.
+Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign countries, foreign currency denominated purchases and translation of balance sheet accounts denominated in foreign currencies.
+We do not engage in hedging to manage this foreign currency risk, except for certain equipment purchases.
 However, we may consider the use of derivatives in the future.
 Our primary foreign exchange exposure is to the RMB.
 In general, our Chinese customers pay us in RMB, which partially mitigates this foreign currency exchange risk.